Core Academic Course Descriptions for Session 4, 2024-2025

 show more

-Part 1 of 2.
+Part 2 of 2.
 Learn about the anatomy and physiology of mammals (including humans), from the smallest cells to the largest organ in the body!
 Study the structure and function of each organ system and learn how they work in concert with each other to keep us alive and healthy.
-Class will include hands-on STEAM activities, including microscope work and dissections of various animal organs such as an eye, heart, brain and kidney.
-Lab fee includes the cost of specimens and tools.
+The class will include hands-on STEAM activities, including microscope work and dissections of various animal organs such as an eye, heart, brain, and kidney.
+The lab fee includes the cost of specimens and tools.
 Independent work is expected, about 30 min./wk.
 Instructor: Jenni Buchanan.
 Max: 8

 show less